 We use online marketing combined with traditional newspapers and our very extensive database of pre-vetted tenants to help us find you the most appropriate tenant for your property.

-Rightmove, Prime Location and Zoopla ensure all our properties receive the maximum online coverage to display and advertise your property.
+Marketing on Rightmove ensures all our properties receive the maximum online coverage to display and advertise your property.
 Our local newspaper adverts are eye catching and detail the key features of your property also to those looking in the newspapers.

 Once we have identified a suitable tenant who makes an application on your property, we will go through the details of who they are, where they work and who will be living at your property and answer any queries you may have.
 Once you have accepted them, we then conduct a series of background checks on the tenant to identify;-